-CyberArk Software Ltd. was founded in 1999 with the vision of protecting high-value business data and pioneered our Digital Vault technology, which is the foundation of our primary platform.
+CyberArk Software Ltd. was founded in 1999 with the vision of protecting high-value business data and pioneering our Digital Vault technology.
 That same year, we began offering our first product, the Sensitive Information Management Solution (previously called the Sensitive Document Vault), which provided a secure platform for our customers' employees to share sensitive files.
-We believe our early innovation in vaulting technology enabled us to evolve into a company that provides a comprehensive security solution built for privileged access management.
-In 2005, we introduced our Privileged Access Security Solution, which has become our leading offering and reflects our emphasis on protecting privileged access across an organization.
-In September 2014, we listed our ordinary shares on Nasdaq.
-In 2015, we acquired Viewfinity, Inc., a provider of Windows least privilege management and application control software, as well as Cybertinel Ltd., a cybersecurity company specializing in cyber threat detection technology.
-In May 2017, we acquired Conjur Inc., a provider of DevOps security software, and in March 2018, we acquired Vaultive, Ltd., a cloud security provider.
-Based on our continued innovation, today we are the leader in privileged access management, a critical layer of IT security to protect data, infrastructure and assets across the enterprise, in the cloud and throughout the DevOps pipeline.
+A key pillar of our strategy is innovation which began with our early vaulting technology and has enabled us to evolve into a company that provides a comprehensive solution to secure identities anchored on Privileged Access Management.
+In 2005, we introduced our Privileged Access Management Solution, upon which we built our leadership position in the Privileged Access Management market, providing a layer of security that protects high level and high value access across an organization.
+In September 2014, we listed our ordinary shares on the Nasdaq Stock Market LLC (Nasdaq).
+In addition to investing in organic research and development in 2015 we began to execute a merger and acquisition strategy and acquired Viewfinity, Inc., a provider of Windows least privilege management and application control software, as well as Cybertinel Ltd., a cybersecurity company specializing in cyber threat detection technology.
+In May 2017, we acquired Conjur Inc., a provider of DevOps security software.
+In March 2018, we acquired Vaultive, Ltd., a cloud security provider, and in May 2020 we acquired IDaptive Holdings, Inc., an Identity as a Service (IDaaS) provider.
+Based on our continued innovation, today CyberArk is the global leader in Privileged Access Management - and we are expanding our offerings to include a comprehensive and flexible set of Identity Security capabilities.
+We secure access for any identity - human or machine - to help organizations secure critical business assets, protect their distributed workforce and customers, and accelerate business in the cloud.